microsoft/mu_tiano_platforms/docs/src/tpm/tpm_arm_virt.md

 ### External CRB (`0x0c000000`)

 This is the QEMU-emulated TPM device MMIO region.
 It is **only accessible from the secure world** i.e. the TPM Service within the MSSP secure partition.
-On QEMU ArmVirt, this region presents a FIFO interface (**not CRB**), which the `TpmServiceStateTranslationLib` handles by detecting the interface type at initialization and using the appropriate FIFO command/response protocol (burst-count reads, data register writes).
+On QEMU Arm Virt, this region presents a FIFO interface (**not CRB**), which the `TpmServiceStateTranslationLib` handles by detecting the interface type at initialization and using the appropriate FIFO command/response protocol (burst-count reads, data register writes).